hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 	rv == "us-east-1"
   }
 }
-# Restricting machine types in GCP
-gcp_allowed_machine_types = [
-  "n1-standard-1",
-  "n1-standard-2",
-  "n1-standard-4",
-]
-# Restricting publisher in Azure
-azure_allowed_publishers = [
-  "MicrosoftWindowsServer",
-  "RedHat",
-]
 ```

 Sentinel is HashiCorp's policy enforcement language.
 Sentinel policies are checked after **`terraform plan`** is run.
 Sentinel will intercept bad configurations *before* they go to production, not after.

-Sentinel rules help enforce compliance and security requirements in the cloud.

-???
-**Think of all the dos and do-nots that you want to enforce in your cloud environments.
-Maybe you want to limit the sizes of virtual machines, or to force web applications to always use SSL.
-Sentinel rules can be customized for most common security and compliance requirements.**

-Talk about Sentinel and some other things you can do with it.

 ---
 name: lab-exercise-2